nimbix/jardoc/docs/apps_tutorial.md

 cd hello_world
 ```

-Create a Dockerfile.
-A Dockerfile is a multi steps description of how image should be created, and from what.
+Create then a Dockerfile.
+A Dockerfile is a multi-steps description of how image should be created, and from what.
 We are going to start from basic Ubuntu image, as this source image is a widely used starting point.

 To get more details on how this Dockerfile can be extended and used, refer to https://docs.docker.com/engine/reference/builder/ .

-Create file `Dockerfile` with the following content, that should be self explained:
+Create file `Dockerfile` with the following content, which should be self-explained:

 ```dockerfile
 # Use Ubuntu latest image as starting point.